nsrau/azure-docs.it-it/articles/active-directory/conditional-access/location-condition.md

 ### <a name="when-is-a-location-evaluated"></a>Quando viene valutata una posizione?

-I criteri di accesso condizionale vengono valutati quando:
+Conditional Access policies are evaluated when:

 - Un utente accede inizialmente a un'app Web, un'applicazione per dispositivi mobili o un'applicazione desktop.
 - Un'applicazione desktop o per dispositivo mobili che usa l'autenticazione moderna usa un token di aggiornamento per acquisire un nuovo token di accesso.
-Per impostazione predefinita, questo controllo è una volta all'ora.
+By default this check is once an hour.

-Questo controllo significa che per le applicazioni desktop e per dispositivi mobili che usano l'autenticazione moderna, viene rilevata una modifica nella posizione entro un'ora dalla modifica del percorso di rete.
+This check means for mobile and desktop applications using modern authentication, a change in location would be detected within an hour of changing the network location.
 Per le applicazioni desktop e per dispositivi mobili che non usano l'autenticazione moderna, questo criterio viene applicato a ogni richiesta di token.
 La frequenza della richiesta può variare in base all'applicazione.
 Analogamente, per le applicazioni Web il criterio viene applicato all'accesso iniziale e rimane valido per l'intera durata della sessione dell'applicazione Web interessata.
 A causa delle differenze a livello di durata delle sessioni delle applicazioni, anche il tempo tra le valutazioni dei criteri può variare.
 Il criterio viene applicato ogni volta che l'applicazione richiede un nuovo token di accesso.

 Per impostazione predefinita, Azure AD rilascia un token su base oraria.
 Se si esce dalla rete aziendale, entro un'ora i criteri vengono applicati per le applicazioni che usano l'autenticazione moderna.

 ### <a name="user-ip-address"></a>Indirizzo IP utente

 L'indirizzo IP usato nella valutazione dei criteri è l'indirizzo IP pubblico dell'utente.
-Per i dispositivi su una rete privata, questo indirizzo IP non è l'IP client del dispositivo dell'utente nella Intranet, ma è l'indirizzo usato dalla rete per connettersi alla rete Internet pubblica.
+For devices on a private network, this IP address is not the client IP of the user’s device on the intranet, it is the address used by the network to connect to the public internet.

 > [!WARNING]
-> Se il dispositivo dispone solo di un indirizzo IPv6, la configurazione della condizione di posizione non è supportata.
+> If your device has only an IPv6 address, configuring the location condition is not supported.

 ### <a name="bulk-uploading-and-downloading-of-named-locations"></a>Caricamento e download in blocco delle posizioni specifiche